Industrial Ventilation - 7. Installation and Maintenance (General)

 - any other condition that can reduce system airflow.

 It takes a lot of hard work cleaning ducts or shovelling out the baghouse filter hopper to get the system back on line.
 A periodic monitoring program for the industrial ventilation system or the local exhaust ventilation (LEV) can help predict the potential problems so that the remedial actions are not a difficult job.

-Periodic monitoring to check the effectiveness of IVS or LEV should involve the following steps (Note: The following measurements must be carried out by qualified persons such as certified occupational hygienists or ventilation specialists).
+Periodic monitoring to check the effectiveness of industrial ventilation system or local exhaust ventilation (LEV) should involve the following steps (Note: The following measurements must be carried out by qualified persons such as certified occupational hygienists or ventilation specialists).

-- A difference of greater than 20% between the measured static pressure and the baseline static pressure indicates an early warning of the developing system failure or degradation.
+- A difference of greater than 20% between the measured static pressure and the baseline static pressure is an early warning of system failure or degradation.

-- Take area and personal air samples while the IVS is on.
-The exposure levels should be below the exposure limits if the IVS is working as designed.
-According to some government regulations, this is the only way to check the effectiveness of an IVS.
+- Take area and personal air samples while the industrial ventilation system is on.
+The exposure levels should be below the exposure limits if the industrial ventilation system is working as designed.
+According to some government legislation, this type of measurement is the only way to check the effectiveness of an industrial ventilation system.